AMAZON MARKETING SERVICES FOR KDP

-My post will include both the benefits and challenges of using Amazon Marketing Services (AMS) to advertise KDP Select e-books.
+My post will include both the benefits and challenges of using Amazon Marketing Services (AMS) to advertise Kindle e-books.

 I don’t intend for my title to imply that it will give instant success to all books.
 It won’t.